 Rating scales are used to evaluate responders’ feedback towards a particular product.
 Excel can help greatly in creating a rating scale for any number of products.
 In this article, we will show you how to create a rating scale in Excel in four easy ways.

-4 Suitable Ways to Create a Rating Scale in Excel
+How to Create a Rating Scale in Excel: 4 Suitable Ways

 In this article, we will demonstrate four easy ways to create a rating scale in Excel.
 We will use the following dataset for this purpose.